git-julian/arvato_udacity/README.md

 * DIAS Attributes - Values 2017.xlsx - information about columns
 * DIAS Information Levels - Attributes 2017.xlsx - information about leves of the columns

+## Results <a name="results"></a>

+### 1. Understanding the data
+The provided data is quite rich with 366 Features on the genereal population and customers set.
+There are however some challenges that needed to be taken care of.
+* The data has ambiguous missings.
+That could be solved by using the reference file to create consitant missing values.
+* Besinde that the missings needed  to be handeld appropraite by dropping columns and rows of more than 90%.
+* For the imputatiuon it was necessary to manually go through the dataset and check wich imputauon mehtod was bst for wich variable.

+### 2. Find Clsuters for customers and the gerneal population data

+By using the elbow method it turen out that 13 clsuters would describe the data best.
+Several clusters can be indetified in wich customer and the genereal data deviate.
+The highes deviation was found in the clusters 3, 4, 8, 9.

+### 3. Wich features drive the difference

+Looking deeper into clusters 8 and 9 it can be seen that customers are rather wealthy with a high intrest in financial topics and investment and living in cities.
+Conversly people in the gerneal poutation that are not likley to be customrs tend to have less money and more parsimonious.

+### 3. Indication on the

+## Discussion <a name="discussion"></a>

+## Licensing, Authors, Acknowledgements <a name="licensing"></a>

+The used data comes from Arvato BERTELSMANN provided by Udacity within their Nanodegree and can be only used in this context.
+All the licensing for the data and other information can be found on [Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025).